Sorry registration for this event is now closed. Watch for more webinars coming soon.

-On February 11th we are thrilled to welcome Wirijn Tholen the Founder and Managing Director of Sensiblue and Mrs Deborah Kulubya Luyima from Nsawo Community Development Project (NCDP-Uganda).
+On February 11th we welcome Wirijn Tholen the Founder and Managing Director of Sensiblue and Mrs Deborah Kulubya Luyima from Nsawo Community Development Project (NCDP-Uganda).

 Sensiblue is a waterflow-powered chlorination system that generates active chlorine (0.2-0.4 mg/L) through in-situ salt electrolysis, requiring no external electricity.
 The technology is compatible with gravity-fed or solar-powered pump systems, with its only maintenance being salt refills.
 The latest version of Sensiblue (S4) was launched in June 2025, which is fully approved for use in drinking water systems and offers powerful disinfection to households or small communities.